josephtey/AmplifyWorkshop/README.md

 In this section, we will add a log-in and sign-up page, as well as a sign-out button.

-**1. To add authentication to your Amplify project, run the following command, and follow the guided instructions.**
+1. To add authentication to your Amplify project, run the following command, and follow the guided instructions.

     ```bash
     amplify auth add